A strategic guide to Zendesk website and mobile app integration in 2026

 Zendesk gives you two main tools to make this happen:

-The Web Widget: You’ve probably seen this before.
+• The Web Widget: You’ve probably seen this before.
 It’s that configurable chat button that sits in the corner of a website.
-It can give customers instant access to your knowledge base, a live chat with an agent, or a simple contact form to submit a ticket.
+It gives customers instant access to your knowledge base, a live chat with an agent, or a simple contact form to submit a ticket.

 Ultimately, it all comes down to reducing customer effort.
 When support is right where your customers are, you resolve issues faster, which is great for customer satisfaction and makes your support team more efficient.